Heat fluctuations in a harmonic chain of active particles: Cumulants of heat flow

-where the first integral in Eq.~\eqref{eq-cur} corresponds to the heat current observed in Ref.~\cite{ht-2} for a harmonic chain when the particles have no activity.
-Similarly, the limit $D_{a}\to 0$ yields the second cumulant as shown in Ref.~\cite{ht-2}.
+Therefore, substituting $\mu(\lambda)$ (given in Eq.~\eqref{full-mu}) in Eqs.~\eqref{cur-1} and \eqref{cur-2}, the first two cumulants can be obtained in the integral form: \begin{widetext} \end{widetext} where the first integral in Eq.~\eqref{eq-cur} corresponds to the heat current observed in Ref.~\cite{ht-2} for a harmonic chain when the particles have no activity.
+Similarly, the limit $D_{\ell}^{a}\to 0$ yields the second cumulant as shown in Ref.~\cite{ht-2}.
+An alternative derivation for first and second cumulants shown in Appendix \ref{JL-diff} gives the same cumulants as in Eqs.~\eqref{eq-cur} and \eqref{eq-var}. {Similarly we use the scaled cumulant-generating function $\mu_{\rm R}(\lambda)$~\eqref{full-mu-R} to obtain the first and second scaled cumulants of the right heat flow $Q_{\rm R}$: \begin{widetext} \end{widetext} }

-Figures~\ref{cgf-fig}(a) and (b) show good agreement of analytical expressions for the first two scaled cumulants of heat flow for a two-AOUP chain with numerical simulations performed using Langevin dynamics.
-Figure~\ref{cgf-fig}(c) shows that as the particle activity $D_{\rm a}$ increases, the current $J_{\rm L}$ decreases and eventually changes sign.
+Figures~\ref{cgf-fig}(a) and (b) show {increasing observation time increases the} agreement of analytical expressions for the first two scaled cumulants of {left} heat flow for a two-AOUP chain with numerical simulations performed using Langevin dynamics.
+Figure~\ref{cgf-fig}(c) shows that as the particle activities $D_{i}^{\rm a}$ increase, the current $J_{\rm L}$ decreases and eventually changes sign.
 This is because the active forces perform work on the particles, so these particles dissipate heat to the reservoir to maintain steady state.
 Therefore, there is a competition between two currents: the current due to thermal forces (first term of Eq.~\eqref{eq-cur}) and that due to active forces (second term of Eq.~\eqref{eq-cur}).
 Figure~\ref{cgf-fig}(d) shows that these active forces enhance heat fluctuations.
-In summary, with increasing AOUP activity the distribution of the heat flow shifts to lower mean and its width increases.
+In summary, with increasing AOUP activity the distribution of the {left} heat flow shifts to lower mean and its width increases.